As a spoken word performer, Clint Catalyst has presented

 CC: Well, aren't you a sly one?
 Due to various confidentiality agreements I've signed, I've never stated as such.
 However, some of the smaller businesses

 that employ my services are nowhere near as surreptitious regarding either of our roles.
-If they were, I wouldn't be brought in for presentations open to
+If they were, I wouldn't be brought in for presentations open to large

-would trot me around as an 'expert' in any sense of the term.
+me around as an 'expert' in any sense of the term.
 Not to say the tag hasn't been applied at times, but rather that I feel uncomfortable with it.

 What it boils down to is this: I'm of the belief that there's as much to learn from someone 10-15 years my senior as "the kids" who are 10... if not 20 or more